‘First of its kind’ land transfer of former Regina residential school to advocacy group

 One of the marked graves on the land of the former Regina Indian Industrial School which operated from 1891-1910

-Christy Somos, with a report from CTV News Manitoba's bureau chief Jill Macyshon
+Christy Somos, with a report from CTV News Manitoba bureau chief Jill Macyshon

 Published Tuesday, June 25, 2019 4:49PM EDT